-Analitycal Driver
+Analytical Driver

-An analytical driver (hereafter simply driver) models a concept or a piece of data frequently used as a distinguishing criterion on the global data context.
+An analytical driver (hereafter simply driver or AD) models a concept or a piece of data frequently used as a distinguishing criterion on the global data context.
 A driver highlights the concepts guiding the analysis, providing a unique representation of them and describing how they are shown and checked according to the end users’ roles.
 When connected to analytical documents, a driver produces an explicit or implicit parameter used to filter data.

-Fig. 8 Parametric Report.
+Parametric Report.

 The Figure above represents a report with two parameters: